SciPhi-AI/R2R/README.md

 <summary> <b>Interacting with your Documents</b></summary>

 1. **Ingesting Files**:
-   To comprehensively demonstrate the RAG functionalities of the R2R framework, we must start by ingesting a realistic set of documents.
+   To comprehensively demonstrate the RAG functionalities of the R2R engine, we must start by ingesting a realistic set of documents.
 Running the command below will parse, chunk, embed, and store a preset list of files.
 The included file types cover HTML, PDF, PNG, and TXT examples:

    ```bash
    python -m r2r.examples.quickstart ingest_as_files